Thomas Heatherwick: 1000 Trees

 Heatherwick started a development titled 1,000 Trees in Shanghai.
 The project comprises two mountain-like peaks built with trees planted on the buildings, and it is a mix-use development with retail and offices spaces, as well as event venues, galleries and a hotel.
 The design aims to unify a park that runs along the Suzhou Creek and the M50 Arts District, while the local height restrictions defined the height of the two peaks which slopes down to the park.
 Embedded within the development is an open-air art wall inspired by an art-wall that ran along Moganshan Road.
 Part of the design was also inspired by Moganshan.
-The project is to be completed in two phases, with the first phase scheduled to be opened in 2021.
+The project was completed in two phases, with the first phase opened in 2021.

+Little Island

+In 2012, following a design competition, the Hudson River Park Trust and the Furstenberg Family Foundation selected Heatherwick Studio in collaboration with Mathews Nielsen Landscape Architects to design a new pier on Manhattan's southwest riverside.
+The park officially opened on May 21, 2021.

+The design for Pier 55, based on the wooden piles in the Hudson River, uses the support structure of concrete piles to create a landscape topography.
+Little Island has an outdoor amphitheater for 687 people, a performance area for 200 people, and a large plaza with pathways and platforms.

 Airo Car

 In 2021, Heatherwick unveiled the design and concept for a pollution-eating car, Airo, at the Shanghai Motor Show.
 The project was designed by Heatherwick Studio for the newly formed Chinese car brand IM Motors.
 Named Airo, the electric vehicle will be fitted with a high efficiency particulate air filtering system that will actively clean air pollutants.
 Production of the car is set to start in 2023 in China.